 The fastest option is the train from London Paddington, which takes about an hour on the express services.
 Trains run multiple times an hour.
 Book in advance through the Trainline for the best prices.

 You can also take a coach from London Victoria, which is cheaper but takes around 90 minutes to two hours depending on traffic.
-National Express and the Oxford Tube both run frequent services.
+National Express and the Oxford Tube both run frequent services, with the Oxford Tube running 24 hours a day.

 If you’re driving, Oxford is about 60 to 90 minutes from London.
-Parking in the city centre is limited, so I’d recommend using one of the Park and Ride sites on the edge of the city.
+Parking in the city centre is limited and expensive, so I’d recommend using one of the Park and Ride sites on the edge of the city.

 What are the best things to do in Oxford in one day?